It Would be Such a Shame

 Location Traverse Theatre

-The Unlikely Friendship
+The Unlikely Friendship of Feather Boy and Tentacle Girl

-Two friends perform breathtaking aerial shows.
+Two friends perform a breathtaking aerial show.
 They fly, spin, hang from the rooftops and fall out of the sky...
-But they weren’t always so glorious.
-How did they transform from feeling like outsiders, unable to fit in, to the fantastical creatures they always knew they had inside them?
-The Unlikely Friendship of Feather Boy and Tentacle Girl is the touching story of a girl who wants to be a monster and a boy who wants to fly.
-Exploring the universal yearning to belong and sharing the joy of friendship, this is a dynamic and visually stunning aerial show.
+But they weren't always so glorious.
+How did they transform from feeling like outsiders to the fantastical creatures they always knew they had inside them?
+A touching story of a girl who wants to be a monster and a boy who wants to fly.
+This dynamic and visually stunning aerial show explores the universal yearning to belong and the joy of friendship.
+Produced by Catherine Wheels, commissioned by Imaginate, created in association with National Theatre of Scotland and supported by Assembly.

 Location Assembly Roxy